ApprenticeAI/frapy/docs/topics/components.rst

 Components
 ==========

-A Scrapy component is any class whose objects are created using :func:`frapy.utils.misc.create_instance`.
+A Frapy component is any class whose objects are created using :func:`frapy.utils.misc.create_instance`.

 That includes the classes that you may assign to the following settings: